Few experiences in life can compare with the heartbreak of coming home from the hospital empty-handed after carrying a baby for nine months.

 Today, the married Springville, Utah mother of two runs Blessings in A Basket, a non-profit organization aimed at helping birth mothers deal with their pain and loss and find peace and comfort following their placements.

-Recently I had the opportunity to speak to Ashley — who has shared her story here before — about birth mother grief, healing and community-building; about what expectant mothers need to know before and after relinquishing their baby; and about how she sees her role as an open adoption “truth-teller.”
+Recently I had the opportunity to speak to Ashley — who has shared her story and, most recently, here — about birth mother grief, healing and community-building; about what expectant mothers need to know before and after relinquishing their baby; and about how she sees her role as an open adoption “truth-teller.”

 1. How did you get the idea for Blessings in A Basket?